BISHOP, CALIF. AREA: Patti Apted of the Lake Sabrina Boat Landing (760-873-7425):

 SACRAMENTO RIVER, CALIF: Kirk Portocarrero of Outdoor Adventures Sport Fishing, Redding, Calif.
 (800-670-4448) reported:

-Spin fishing is good with Glo Bugs and Crickets.
+Spin fishing is good with Glo Bugs and Crickets for trout and Shad.

 LAKE TAHOE - North Shore:

-Mickey Daniels of Mickey's Big Mack Charters (800-877-1462): "The fishing has been down-right good on every trip.
+Mickey Daniels of Mickey's Big Mack Charters (800-877-1462): "The fishing has been excellent on every trip.
 We've been catching our Mackinaw trout early in the morning and tagging and releasing the smaller ones.

 We're catching lots of fish, but nothing super big.